Yeah69/MrMeeseeks.DIE.Docs/docs/injections.md

 internal record DependencyB;

-internal class Parent
+internal class DependencyHolder
 {
     internal readonly (DependencyA, DependencyB) _tuple;
-    internal Parent((DependencyA, DependencyB) tuple) => // is a tuple of a DependencyA- and a DependencyB-instance _tuple = tuple;
+    internal DependencyHolder((DependencyA, DependencyB) tuple) => // is a tuple of a DependencyA- and a DependencyB-instance _tuple = tuple;
 }
 ```

+Tuple injection can be seen as special case, because it can be understood as a combinations of injections.
+For each type of the tuple an own resolution will be started very similar to how it would have happen to an ordinary dependency injection.
+The result of these resolutions will be composed into the tuple.
+DIE supports `Tuple<…>` both, the syntax and the non-syntax `ValueTuple<…>`.